Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous-time Markov processes

-The presence of the "spurious" drift $\left(\nabla \mathbf{D}_{t}\right)(X_{t})$ in Eq.~(\ref{eq:LE}) ensures thermodynamic consistency and comes from the $x$ dependence of the diffusion matrix\footnote{The expression of the spurious drift depends of the convention chosen in the equation (\ref{eq:LE}).
-In some references, it is claimed that the spurious term disappears in the anti-It\^{o} convention ($\delta=1$ in Eq.~\eqref{eq:deltadis}) of the isothermal overdamped version of (\ref{eq:LE}), and therefore they call it the isothermal convention.
+The presence of the ``spurious" drift\footnote{The expression of the spurious drift depends of the convention chosen in the equation (\ref{eq:LE}).
+In some references, it is claimed that the spurious term disappears in the anti-It\^{o} convention ($\alpha=1$ in Eq.~\eqref{eq:deltadis}) of the isothermal overdamped version of (\ref{eq:LE}), and therefore the convention $\alpha=1$ is often called the isothermal convention.
 Note however that the spurious drift disappears in the anti-It\^{o} convention {\em only for the case} $\mathbf{D}_{t}(x)=g_{t}(x)\mathbf{D}_{t},$ with $g$ a scalar function and $\mathbf{D}_t$ a space homogeneous matrix, i.e if all the $x$ dependence is in the scalar part.
 The latter condition holds in one dimension, but is not generally true for $d\geq 2$.
-See also~\cite{lanccon2001drift,volpe2010influence}.}.
-Component-wise, this term reads as $\left(\nabla\, \mathbf{D}_{t}\right)^{i}(x)=\sum^d_{j=1}\left(\partial_{j}\mathbf{D}_{t}(x)\right)^{ij}$.
-If we consider a time-independent potential $V_{t}=V$ and if we assume that the Einstein relation holds, then in the absence of a non-conservative force ($f=0$), the presence of the term $\left(\nabla \mathbf{D}_{t}\right)(X_{t})$ ensures that the stationary distribution of Eq.~(\ref{eq:FPI}) is the Boltzmann distribution
+See also~\cite{lanccon2001drift,volpe2010influence}. {An alternative perspective is to consider the Langevin equation~ (\ref{eq:LE}) as the zero correlation time limit of Eq.~(\ref{eq:LE}) but with a colored, Orsntein-Uhlenbeck noise, see~\cite{wong1965convergence,stratonovich1966new}.
+Note that the limiting equation has also in general a non-vanishing spurious drift, except for the one-dimensional case if we choose to write the Eq.~(\ref{eq:LE}) in the Stratonovich convention.
+Such spurious drift is in general different to the spurious drift in Eq.~(\ref{eq:LE}).
+For the expression and the proof of such spurious drift in the general case, we refer to Theorem 7.2 on page 497 of the book~\cite{ikeda2014stochastic}.}}term $\left(\nabla \mathbf{D}_{t}\right)(X_{t})$ in Eq.~(\ref{eq:LE}) {may appear exotic to readers, however we note that this term} ensures {\bf thermodynamic consistency} {in the following sense: } if we consider a time-independent potential $V_{t}=V$ and if we assume that the Einstein relation holds, then in the absence of a non-conservative force ($f=0$), the term $\left(\nabla \mathbf{D}_{t}\right)(X_{t})$ ensures that the stationary distribution of Eq.~(\ref{eq:FPI}) is the Boltzmann distribution

 where $Z$ is the partition function, see Refs.~\cite{klimontovich1990ito,lau2007state} for details.
 Note that if the diffusion matrix $\mathbf{D}_t$ depends explicitly on time, then the process is stationary but time-inhomogeneous.